 This club fills your soul and outdoor spirit through every Tahoe season!
 Whether you love to hike, bike, ride, ski, climb, and even watch movies about the outdoors, the OAC has everything you need!

 The purpose of the Science Club is to serve the Lake Tahoe community and promote science among local youth by visiting local schools with science demonstrations and activities.
 We work with local teachers to enhance their existing curriculum with our visits.
 We also take field trips to destinations of interest to science students, for example, The Exploratorium, iFly, Lawrence Berkeley National Laboratory, and we raise funds to support these activities.

-Provides opportunities for students to expand their knowledge and skills of soccer and also provides an environment for students to collaborate and compete.
+Truly one of the most popular club on campus, the Soccer club provides opportunities for all students to expand their knowledge and skills of soccer.
+This active club also provides an environment for students to collaborate and compete.

 The governing body for the associated students of Lake Tahoe Community College.
-The Student Senate has been established to represent students to the college administration, faculty, and staff in all matters that affect the students of Lake Tahoe Community College.
+The Student Senate has been established to represent students to the college administration, faculty, and staff in all matters that affect students.

 The Umoja club, (a Kiswahili word meaning unity) is a community and critical resource dedicated to enhancing the cultural and educational experiences of African American and other students who are affiliated with the African Diaspora.
 We believe that when the voices and histories of students are deliberately and intentionally recognized, the opportunity for self-efficacy emerges and a foundation for academic success is achieved.

 - Developing strong bonds among the African American students on campus